ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_lab/lab01.md

 def cToF(cTemp):
     return cTemp + 32 # TODO: Fix this line of code
 ```
 The code above is how we define functions in python.
 We will work on defining our own functions throughout the course.
-On a very high level, the `def fToC(fTemp):` and `def cToF(cTemp)` is what we call a function <strong>signature</strong>.
-In the function signature of `def fToC(fTemp):`, the keyword `def` tells python we are defining a function, `fToC` is the name of the function and `fTemp` is the function's parameter enclosed in parenthesis (note, there can be zero or more parameters in a function, but in this case there is only one).
+On a very high level, the `def fToC(fTemp)` and `def cToF(cTemp)` is what we call a function <strong>signature</strong>.
+In the function signature of `def fToC(fTemp)`, the keyword `def` tells python we are defining a function, `fToC` is the name of the function and `fTemp` is the function's parameter enclosed in parenthesis (note, there can be zero or more parameters for a function, but in this case there is only one).
 The `return` keyword is used to pass back a value to whoever used the function.
-In this case, the function `fToC(fTemp)` returns the celsius value of a fahrenheit value (`fTemp`), and the function `cToF(cTemp)` returns the fahrenheit value of a celsius value (`cTemp`).
+In this case, the function `fToC(fTemp)` returns the celsius value of a fahrenheit value we passed into the function (`fTemp`).
+The function `cToF(cTemp)` returns the fahrenheit value of a celsius value we passed into this function (`cTemp`).

 # Step 4: Test your code by hand